mattva01/schooltool/src/schooltool/attendance/README.txt

             "unknown".
             """

-        def record(section, datetime, present):
+        def record(section, datetime, duration, period_id, present):
             """Record the student's absence or presence.

-            You can only record the absence or presence once for a given (section, datetime) pair.
+            You can record the absence or presence only once for a given (section, datetime) pair.
             """